MukhamedzhanAbdullaev/demo-project-1-group-3/README.md

 ## Project Overview

 ### Context
-This project connects to an API that allows the extraction of Population and air quality measurements of a specific city across the globe.
+This project tracks the current air quality and related data of the largest cities in the world.
 ### Goal
 - It aims to create business solutions as they relate to population, population density, and air quality in cities selected from a CSV file.
 - This data pipeline would be valuable to businesses that prioritize respiratory healthcare, air filtering technology, or real estate brokers who target healthy living